-Some of the key learnings from the Pakistani market that were yielded as a result of their research included the characteristics of the unserved masses comprising of individuals belonging to SEC B and C. The incomes of the poor are not just low, but also irregular and unpredictable.
+Some of the key learnings from the Pakistani market that were yielded as a result of their research included the characteristics of the unserved masses comprising of individuals belonging to SEC B and C. The incomes of the poor not just low, but also irregular and unpredictable.
 Farmers face the ups and downs of seasons, income from microenterprises is volatile, and employment is highly uncertain.
 The lives of low-income people are more uncertain as compared to other segments of the society.
 Low-income households face higher risk of health problems, accidents and death, and they often live or work on land that is prone to natural disasters.
 Such low income households also use a variety of mostly informal tools to spread their incomes over time, deal with risk and put up large sums when needed.
 They borrow from friends, save in groups with neighbours or get advances from the grocery shop.
 These tools are flexible, but also often unreliable.

-Insurance as a product has the capability to yield immediate benefits for these low-income households as it provides them core protection against the uncertainties of life such as death or disability of the breadwinner.
+Insurance as a product has the capability to yield immediate benefits for these low-income households as it provides them core protection against the uncertainties of life such as death or disability of the breadwinner (Refer to Exhibit 3 - Insurance Supports Human Development and Economic Growth).